robotics-upo/laserscan_labeler/README.md

 ## Prereqs

 The tool is implemented using Python 3, PyQt5 and ROS Noetic.
-To run the tool in computers without the previous software, different options can be chosen:
+To run the tool in computers without the previous software, you can use a conda virtual environment:

-* By means of Conda:

 ```python
 conda install mamba -n base -c conda-forge